dewyze/vim-tada/README.md

 #### `g:tada_todo_pane_size`

 **Default:** `min([round(&columns * 0.33), 60])` (33% width of vim, or 60
-columns whichever is the minimum.
+columns whichever is the minimum).

 Set the size for a tada side pane.
 Can be a number or a calculation.